Gujarat Solar Park-1: Timeline

 Inaugurated in 2012 by the then Chief Minister of Gujarat Narendra Modi, it was home to about 250 MW capacity initially.
 On 19 April 2012, a total of 214 MW had been commissioned.
 It also became the world's third largest photo voltaic power station.

 345 MW had been installed by March 2016.

 The Gujarat Power Corporation Limited (GPCL), the project's primary developer, said in April, 2018 that further capacity addition of 150 MW taking the total to 790 MW may be opted for soon given the availability of land in the Park.

 So far, the park has witnessed investments of Rs 5,365 crore and generated 3,441 million units till date.

 Installed generation capacity is at about 615 MW at present, having been commissioned by 31 developers in the Solar Park.
 GACL (Gujarat Alkalies and Chemicals Limited) is setting up 30 MW Solar PV plant, and GNFC (Gujarat Narmada Valley Fertilizers and Chemicals) is in the process of setting up 10 MW project.

 Projects of 95MW are under construction and 30MW under planning as of December, 2018.
+As of March 2022, the Gujarat Solar Park-1 has an installed capacity of 730 MW, with an additional 20 MW under implementation.

 Power purchase agreement

 Rs 15 (about US$0.29) per kWh for the first 12 years and Rs 5 (about US$0.10) per kWh from the 13th to 25th year.
 The national solar policy has fixed tariffs of Rs17 for photovoltaic and Rs15 for solar thermal for 25 years.

 About 600 MW were completed prior to the deadline of 28 January 2012 to receive the above tariff.
 Systems completed after that date are subject to a lower tariff.
+As of 2022, 730 MW Solar Projects have been commissioned by 36 developers.
+Further, projects of 20 MW power capacities are under implementation.
+Solar Park has also capacity to generate 4.2 MW of Wind Power and already two Wind Mills, each of 2.1 MW has been commissioned making the Park.

 Criticism

-The solar park has been setup on the traditional migration routes of a semi-nomadic shepherd people.
+The solar park has been set up on the traditional migration routes of a semi-nomadic shepherd people.
 The government had not consulted them.

+In addition, many locals claim that the site has led to disadvantage, and not to the opportunities promised by government officials during negotiations.
+Of the 1000 local jobs promised, only 60 locals are employed, and many have lost access to open grazing areas that once supplemented their sparse lifestyle.
+In addition it is claimed that promised schools, drinking water, and energy have also not been provided, among other verbal agreements made with local inhabitants.